Ambrose K. Hutchison: Life at Kalaupapa

 During his residency on Kalaupapa, Hutchison worked with Father Damien, whom he had met on his arrival in 1879, and became one of the closest friends of the Catholic priest.
 Dr. Mouritz described the partnership of the two men and how they greeted new arrivals "steaming hot coffee and warm food".
 Their friendship lasted until the latter's death in 1889 and Hutchison was possibly one of the eight pallbearers at his funeral.
 Hutchison noted:

-There was nothing supernatural about Father Damien.
-He was a vigorous, forceful and impellent man with a big kindly heart in the prime of life and a jack of all trades, carpenter, mason, baker, farmer, medico and nurse, grave digger ...
-He was that type of man of action, bull headed, strong will high minded ... of determined tenacity to attain results of his aspiration, but of kindly disposition toward all who came into contact with him ...
-I loved to work with him in his crusade to put down evil for his quality of open heartedness.
-There was no hypocrisy about him.

-Around 1930, Hutchison started writing In Memory of Reverend Father Damien J. De Veuster and Other Priests Who Have Labored in the Leper Settlement of Kalawao, Molokaʻi`, his personal account of Father Damien's work on the island and a memoir of his own fifty-three year of experience living on Kalaupapa.
+Around 1930, Hutchison started writing In Memory of Reverend Father Damien J. De Veuster and Other Priests Who Have Labored in the Leper Settlement of Kalawao, Molokaʻi, his personal account of Father Damien's work on the island and a memoir of his own fifty-three year of experience living on Kalaupapa.
 It was discovered unpublished at the time of his death.
 Hutchison died on July 17, 1932, at the age of seventy-six, from an attack of influenza pneumonia.
 After his death, the unfinished manuscript was sent to the Sacred Hearts Archives in Leuven, Belgium for storage.
 Portions of the memoirs, an unfinished will and his other writings are stored at the Hawaii State Archives.
 According to historian Anwei Skinsnes Law, "despite all his accomplishments and influence, Ambrose Hutchison had been largely left out of his own history."